Jetstar Asia: History

 On 16 April 2008, the company announced that it had achieved profitability for the year ended 31 March 2008, with an increase of 20% in the number of passengers carried and a passenger load factor of over 75%, an increase of 4% over the previous year.
 Jetstar Asia carried 2.7 million passengers during the year to 30 June 2011, an increase of 18% on the previous year, and saw revenue passenger kilometres increase by 39.7%, as long-haul flights from Singapore to Auckland and Melbourne using Airbus A330 aircraft were launched.

 In March 2011, Jetstar launched flights to Hangzhou, China.
 In 2015, the airline added Palembang, Pekanbaru and Da Nang.

 In November 2017, the airline added Clark, Hat Yai and Okinawa.
 The airline announced its first destination in South Asia, Colombo, in 2020.
 However, the launch was delayed due to the coronavirus pandemic.

 In response to the COVID-19 pandemic on 17 March 2020, Jetstar Asia announced that it would suspend all flights between 23 March and 15 April, grounding all their planes and asking their staff to take leave.
 This suspension was extended first until 18 May and then until 31 May.
 On 21 April 2020, Jetstar Asia announced that it would start some flights but mainly to repatriate citizens and permanent residents to Malaysia, Philippines, Singapore and Thailand.
 On 25 June, the airline announced that it was cutting up to 180 people, almost a quarter of the workforce in Singapore.
 At the same time they would allow the retirement of five of their A320 fleet, bringing the total down to 13.

 On 11 June 2025, Qantas announced Jetstar Asia would cease operations on 31 July 2025.
 The seven weeks between the announcement and closure will allow the group to slowly scale back its operation on the airlines' 16 routes.
 The airlines 13 Airbus A320 aircraft were redeployed to Jetstar in Australia and New Zealand as well as QantasLink's routes in Western Australia.
 Qantas attributed the closure to rising supplier costs, high airport fees, and intensified competition in the region, following a $35 million loss this financial year.
-The National Trades Union Congress would support over 500 airline employees retrenched as a result of the closure, and also seek to provide employment opportunities in similar roles with Singapore Airlines.
+The National Trades Union Congress would support over 500 airline employees retrenched as a result of the closure, and also seek to provide employment opportunities in similar roles with Singapore Airlines, and new Qantas International crew base.